AMENDED AND RESTATED BYLAWS

 VI.
 Officers and Executive Committee

 The term of office for officers shall be a period of two (2) years.
-Officers shall be nominated and voted upon at the Annual Meeting (April) of CTXVOAD.
+Officers shall be nominated and voted upon at the Annual Meeting (April) of CTXVOAD on a biennial basis.
 The term of office for the officers shall begin immediately upon their election.

 Any member of CTXVOAD may nominate members as officers and Chairs of Standing Committees.
 Nominations must be seconded to be accepted.
 No single member will be allowed to hold more than one position on the Executive Committee.

 When an officer’s position is vacated for whatever reason, the Chairperson shall call for nominations and an election for said position shall be held at the next duly noticed meeting of CTXVOAD to fill the position and to serve the unexpired term of the withdrawing or withdrawn officer.

 The Executive Committee of CTXVOAD shall consist of the following officers, as well as the Chairs of the Standing Committees (as hereinafter defined):

 Chairperson (may not serve more than two consecutive two-year terms)

 Function: Presides at meetings, acts as spokesperson, and represents CTXVOAD, delegates tasks as pertains to CTXVOAD business, convenes meetings and provides overall leadership.
 The Chairperson with the consent of the voting membership may engage in external contracts.

 Vice-Chairperson (may not serve more than two consecutive two-year terms)

 Function: Vice-Chairperson acts on behalf of the Chairperson in the absence of or at the request of the Chairperson.